xen-project/xen/docs/misc/livepatch.markdown

 That said we should provide hook functions so that the existing data can be changed during payload application.

+To guarantee safety we disallow re-applying an payload after it has been reverted.
+This is because we cannot guarantee that the state of .bss and .data to be exactly as it was during loading.
+Hence the administrator MUST unload the payload and upload it again to apply it.

+There is an exception to this: if the payload only has .livepatch.funcs;
+and the .data or .bss sections are of zero length.

 ### Inline patching